shmenolin/Frameshift-correction/README.md

-# iterative_scripts_2
+# Correct framseshifts in PacBio sequence assembled genomes

-### Program to find possible frameshifted genes in your genomes and correct them using reference genes
+#### Program to find possible frameshifted genes in your genomes and correct them using reference genes
+#### README file will be soon available

+contact menolin.shrma@gmail.com for any questions